tatarinovst2/pixel-art-sd/README.md

 ## Overview

-PixelDiffusion aims to adapt the StableDiffusion model to create high-quality pixel art by fine-tuning it on specialized pixel art datasets.
+This project aims to adapt the StableDiffusion model to create high-quality pixel art by fine-tuning it on specialized pixel art datasets.

 ## Roadmap